-Fancy visiting Paris in more interesting way than by subway or by bus?
-Why not get around by boat…?
-This article will tell you more about this unusual Parisian mode of transport… Are you dreaming of standing up on the deck shouting “I’m the king of the world!” with your hair blowing in the wind and the stunning city of Paris in the background ?
-Or, more simply, you’re visitng the City of Light and want to find out more about boat transport in Paris ?
+Fancy exploring Paris in a far more interesting way than by metro or by bus?
+Then why not try the boat!
+This article will tell you more about this unusual mode of transport around Paris.
+Are you dreaming of standing up on the deck shouting “I’m the king of the world!” with your hair blowing in the wind and the stunning city of Paris in the background ?
+Or do you simply just want to see another side of Paris ?
 Well, this is the article for you!
-Here are two Parisian boats that will rock you through the Seine river…
+Here are two Parisian boats that will take you along the river Seine.

 Batobus in Paris